equals9-com/eq9-token-contracts/README.md

 The test file included only tests the custom stake functionality.
 All other functionalities are standard OpenZeppelin ERC20.

-Tests can be run with `npx hardhat test`.
+Tests can be run with `npx hardhat test  --parallel`.

 ## Fixes from the audit